signalpoint/foundation/README.md

 ## Installation

-1. Download Foundation 6 for Sites: http://foundation.zurb.com/sites/download/assets/complete-f6.zip
+First, download Foundation 6 for sites: http://foundation.zurb.com/sites/download/assets/complete-f6.zip

-2. Extract the `css` directory from the zip file into the app's `www` directory
+Then extract the `css` directory from the zip file into the app's `www` directory.

 The file system will look something like this: